ghisprince/arcpy_working_with_feature_data/README.md

-Shortened url to this repro: http://esriurl.com/10618
+Short url to this repro: http://esriurl.com/10618

 ## Working with Feature Data Using ArcPy (demos)

-This repo contains demos (python scripts) and data for the _Working with Feature Data Using ArcPy_ technical session.
+This repo contains slides, as well as demos (python scripts and data) for the _Working with Feature Data Using ArcPy_ technical session.

-This presentation was given at the Esri Developer Summit 2014 & 2015 in Palm Springs.
+This presentation was given at the Esri Developer Summit 2019 in Palm Springs.

 ## Prerequisite